alexylem/jarvis/ISSUE_TEMPLATE.md

 >
 ### Description

-PLEASE SEARCH BEFORE existing tickets and in the docs
+PLEASE SEARCH BEFORE existing tickets and in the docs.

 NB: For issues with plugins, please create in the corresponding repository

 ### Result
 `<Paste here>` content of the terminal after using Jarvis in troubleshooting mode.